jdeguire/buildPic32Clang/README.md

     useful for development.
 A two-stage build is normally recommended so that the distributed toolchain is always built with the latest tools.
 This can also help ensure the same behavior across platforms if you plan on distributing a toolchain on, say, Linux and Windows.
+- `--build-docs`
+    Also build documentation when building LLVM and the runtimes.
+Documents are generated in HTML and Unix Manpage formats for LLVM, Clang, and other tools.
+Only HTML is currently available for the runtimes.
+You need extra packages to build documentation; see above for what you need.
 - `--compile-jobs`
     Set the number of parallel compile processes to run when building any of the tools and when creating the device files.
 The default is 0, which will use one process per CPU.
 One per CPU is